World's Best Workforce

 Summary Report Submitted to MDE

-Lastly, the WBWF legislation requires that districts submit a summary of the annual report to MDE each year.
-This summary is brief and simple, and the Minnesota Department of Education (MDE) reviews and provides feedback to districts that can inform continuous improvement efforts at the local level.
-All districts should use the combined World's Best Workforce and Achievement and Integration summary report.
+Lastly, the WBWF legislation requires that districts submit a summary of the annual report to the Minnesota Department of Education (MDE) each year.
+This summary is brief and simple, and MDE reviews and provides feedback to districts that can inform continuous improvement efforts at the local level.
+All districts should use the combined World's Best Workforce and Achievement and Integration Summary Report.

 Setting Useful Goals Guide for World’s Best Workforce - 9/13/18